donbright/go-hello-static-world/README.md

     src/c/world.h

 As you can see, this is a sort of 'hybrid' go project layout.
-The main package is under 'hello'.
-There is a special subdir for c code.
-The 'bridge' package contains a template file, that will be able to form a static glue between C and go during the cmake/make process.
+The main Go package is under 'hello'.
+The 'bridge' Go package contains a template file, which is modified during cmake to create a 'bridge' .go file that will enable static linking during 'go build'.
+The c code is all kept under it's own directory.

 To build, run the following command